Laf111/CEMU-Batch-Framework/README.md

     - **sync saves between CEMU with the Wii-U (export CEMU->Wii-U using SaveMii),**
     - **get a snapshot of the games installed (saves, update, dlc, location mlc/usb),**
     - **dump safely a list of games automatically (scripts using a snapshot taken previously, ignoring errors caused by symlinks and using 2 passes of sync command).
 Games are ready to be launched (saves, update and DLC are installed automatically by BatchFw),**
+    - **inject games on the Wii-U (games previously dumped only and without update and DLC.
+You'll need to update and get the DLC with your Wii-U**
+    - **enable/disable Wii-U firmware update feature (by removing/creating the folder /storage_mlc/sys/update)**
     - **ping the wii-U to avoid online simultaneous access**